Amazon, Google and Snap shares decline after earnings reports

 Shares in Google, Amazon and Snap all declined on Thursday afternoon after issuing quarterly earnings reports, adding to recent struggles for tech stocks.

-Amazon shares were down about 4.3 percent in after-hours trading after reporting disappointing growth in its cloud business Amazon Web Services, or AWS.
+Amazon shares were down about 4.3 percent in after-hours trading after reporting growth in its cloud business Amazon Web Services, or AWS, that missed expectations.
 The cloud division is a major part of the company's business, which is primarily known for its consumer e-commerce operations.

 Amazon shares declined despite the company reporting profit of $2.9 billion, the fourth-straight quarter of at least $1 billion of profit.